There are many experts who like to “share” their “wisdom” about the “secrets” to success. This is especially true in real estate.

-Given that we were new, how could we possibly do *everything* they said we should do.
+Given that we were new, how could we possibly do *everything* they said we should do?
 Half of which wasn’t part of our personal makeup.
 (Then there’s the tip that says, only do the things you like. hehe)

 I’m sure they meant well, in fact, I’m positive.
-But the truth is, each strategy works only certain amount.
+But the truth is, each strategy works only a certain amount.
 Nothing works every time.

 Plus, when each new veteran agent shares their advice, the boat starts to dip below the waterline, as

-- the amount of tasks,
+- the number of tasks,

-- the amount of marketing tactics we should be practicing
+- the amount of marketing tactics we should be practicing,

 approaches mountain-sized stature.